TrickBit/acso-krnl-utils/README.md

 I started down this path when Max Ehrlich  (https://gitlab.com/Queuecumber) announced that he's closed his project and I had a couple of compilation fails using your script - it was a config thing - not a script problem

+I've accidentally pretty much excluded all non debian based building of the kernels and spent way to much time with the debian package side of things.
+I plan to modularize the code to handle more case - but thats gonna be a to-do